E (New York City Subway service): Service pattern

 E trains run between Jamaica Center–Parsons/Archer on the Archer Avenue Line and World Trade Center on the Eighth Avenue Line at all times, running via the Queens Boulevard Line in Queens.
 E trains run local along the Eighth Avenue Line at all times.
 All trains run express in Queens between 71st Avenue and Queens Plaza at all times except late nights, when they make local stops.
 On weekends, weekday evenings, and late nights, E trains stop at 75th Avenue and Briarwood; limited AM-rush trains also make these stops in both directions.
 During rush hours, limited service runs to and from 179th Street, typically making express stops east of 71st Avenue, (Note: Signs are located above the express tracks at Kew Gardens–Union Turnpike and Parsons Boulevard, showing that trains skip 169th Street.) although select PM-rush trains to this terminal make local stops.
 Four E trips originate from 179th Street during the a.m. rush hour, three E trips originate from 179th Street during the p.m. rush hour, three E trips terminate at 179th Street during the a.m. rush hour, and four trips terminate at 179th Street during the p.m. rush hour.

 E trains share tracks with F trains between the 75th Avenue and 36th Street interlockings during weekday rush hours and middays, and between the Van Wyck Boulevard and 36th Street interlockings on evenings, late nights and weekends.
-The shared segment with the F, during rush hours, receives the most scheduled service of any track segment in the system with 30 trains per hour, 15 on the E, and 15 on the F. The route shares tracks with M trains between Queens Plaza and Fifth Avenue–53rd Street, and with C or late-night A service from 42nd Street–Port Authority Bus Terminal to Canal Street.
+The shared segment with the F, during rush hours, receives the most scheduled service of any track segment in the system with 30 trains per hour, 15 on the E, and 15 on the F. The route shares tracks with F trains between Queens Plaza and Fifth Avenue–53rd Street, and with C or late-night A service from 42nd Street–Port Authority Bus Terminal to Canal Street.

 The following table shows the lines used by the E service, with shaded boxes indicating the route at the specified times: